darul75/personal-blog/posts/2015/2015-12-10_numbers-and-bitwise-operations-review.md

 ## Fact

-Before digging into the ground, always fun to see something like
+Before digging into the ground, always fun to look at this weird result

 ```javascript
   0.1 + 0.2 // 0.30000000000000004
 ```

 Ok, but why ?
-I would resume it by welcome to binary world.
+I would summarize by welcome to binary world.

-## Some recaps sign vs unsigned.
+## Some recaps signed vs unsigned.

-For illustrattion, we could consider integer are stored with only one byte (8 bits)
+For illustration, we could consider that integers are stored with only one byte (8 bits)

 ```javascript
   1 binary => 0000 0001